pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1508 Continuing with Reading

+Today, I delved further into the "Software Developer Career" book, focusing on its second chapter, which delves into the Mindset for Career and Life.
+The book provides valuable insights into enhancing one's self-esteem, vital for both personal growth and becoming a better software developer.
+Reading through it, I experienced several 'aha' moments, gaining new psychological insights that shed light on various topics.
+The book's exercises aided in understanding my career perspective and contemplating my thoughts.

 ### Day 1507 Completed Course

 Today I completed the Introduction to Containers with Podman course for the Cloud-Native Certified Developer.